Mushymato/TrinketTinker/index.md

 _layout: landing
 ---

-# Trinket Tinker - Stardew Valley Trinket Framework
+# TrinketTinker - Stardew Valley Trinket Framework

 This is a framework for creating trinkets that can have advanced abilities using just [Content Patcher](https://github.com/Pathoschild/StardewMods/tree/stable/ContentPatcher).